kodipe/kodipe/README.md

 ### Hi, I'm Konrad

-I'm a frontend developer from Poland.
+I'm a software developer from Poland.

 ## Where you can find me